Clarissa Dixon: Marriage and continued work

 Dixon and Cowell would marry in 1893.
 She lost most of her possessions in the 1906 San Francisco earthquake and fire.
 She would flee the state and settle with her mother's family in the American Plains and Midwest, later settling briefly in New York City.

 She released her only published book in February 1909, the sapphic feminist novel Janet and Her Dear Phebe, which The New York Times characterized at the time as, "a very intense sort of a love story in which the lovers are two little girls who are devoted to each other with that fervency known only to feminine childhood".
 The Frederick A. Stokes Company would contractually pay her $100 for the novel, but after poor sales, she received no royalties and the publishing company refused multiple manuscripts for new material she sent them over the following four years.

 Later life

-Dixon (left) and her son Henry in Menlo Park, California, 1915.
+Dixon and her son Henry in Menlo Park, California, 1915.